 The NYC / White Plains.
-New York TMJ specialist, Michael Gelb, DDS, MS has earned the prestigious award of Top Doc New York® multiple years in a row and is a NYC & White Plains top rated, best in class doctor on Vitals, HealthGrades, MakeMeHeal, Google+, RateMDs, and other doctor’s services rating websites.
-Dr. Gelb has been featured as a TMJ specialist The New York Times, The Chicago Tribune, Fox News, Fox Business News, CBS News, CNN, Women’s Day , IVillage, The Globe & Mail, ABC News and other national and international newspaper and networks.
+New York TMJ specialist, Michael Gelb, DDS, MS has earned the prestigious award of Top Doc New York® multiple years in a row and is an NYC & White Plains top rated, best in class doctor on Vitals, HealthGrades, MakeMeHeal, Google, RateMDs, and other doctor’s services rating websites.
+Dr. Gelb has been featured as a TMJ specialist in The New York Times, The Chicago Tribune, Fox News, Fox Business News, CBS News, CNN, Women’s Day, Huffington Post, ABC News, Marie Claire, and other national and international newspaper and networks.

 The Gelb Center of NYC and White Plains, New York is an internationally recognized best in class leaders (TMJ Dentists and TMJ Specialist Doctors) in treating and curing TMJ quickly.
 The Gelb Center’s team consists of top rated best in class dentist and doctors who specifically specialize in TMJ treatments – even the most difficult TMJ cases daily.